CristinaRacovita/green-lm-inference/README.md

 #### Setup

-The setup consists of the following two steps:
+It consists of the following two steps:

 1. Clone the repository with `git clone https://github.com/CristinaRacovita/green-lm-inference.git`.
 2. Open a command line terminal in the project's folder and run: `./setup.sh`.
 This script will create the directories for storing the results, install the Python environment based on [environment.yml](environment.yml) and pull the language models using Ollama.